nerfkidjcb/nerfkidjcb/README.md

 - ⚡ Fun fact: ...
 -->
 ### Contact
-If you have any questions, want to collaborate, or want to connect, be sure to reach out.
-I'm open to engage in discussions and contribute to exciting projects.
+If you have any questions, want to collaborate, or want to connect, be sure to reach out!

 Cheers,